OWI-Lab/py_fatigue/rst_docs/user/examples/07-damage.rst

     for j in range(1, M+1):
         D = (D + n_j / N_j) ^ e_{j, j+1}

-In the specific, for the damage models currently implemented in `py_fatigue`, the exponents are:
+Specifically, for the damage models currently implemented in `py_fatigue`, the exponents are:

 - Manson and Halford: